 Learning and teaching

-In weekly seminars, taught live online every Wednesday morning from 9.30 - 12.30 for 12 weeks from week 1. students will study through class and self-directed work the following topic areas:
+In weekly seminars, taught online on Wednesday mornings and through class and self-directed work, students will study the following topic areas: